ColinFay/website/_posts/2017-12-20-purrr-code.md

 ### Let’s wrap up

 To sum up, we need a function that will do a lm on iris, broom::tidy the result, filter the p.value, and arrange following the p.value column.
-So :
+So, here it is\!

 ``` r
 clean_lm_iris <- compose(as_mapper(~ arrange(.x, desc(p.value))),